 As a volunteer with Projects Abroad you will have a remarkable opportunity to help preserve one of the most unique ecosystems on the planet.
 Projects Abroad works with a local national park that does not have sufficient resources to maintain the park efficiently or carry out their own reports.
 As such, volunteers are needed to assist in these areas, writing reports on the activities, challenges and successes of the park and taking part in continuous censuses of flora and fauna.

 Other volunteer activities include alien plant removal, running educational initiatives in the local communities, rubbish clean-ups, reforestation at a local tree nursery, teaching English to local guides, and building hides so that you will be able to sleep out in the jungle.
 Through our volunteers' initiatives, we are also aiming to make Andasibe a "greener" village.

-You can join the Rainforest Conservation project in Madagascar for two weeks if you don't have time to join us for four weeks or more.
+You can join the Rainforest Conservation project in Madagascar for one week if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.